martanne/vis/README.md

   Vis implements more or less functional normal, operator-pending, insert, replace and visual (in both line and character wise variants) modes.

   Visual block mode is not implemented and there exists no immediate plan to do so.
 Instead vis has built in support for multiple cursors.

   Command mode is implemented as a regular file.
 Use the full power of the editor to edit your commands / search terms.

-  Ex mode is deliberately not implemented, use `ssam(1)` if you need a stream editor.
+  Ex mode is deliberately not implemented, instead a variant of the structural regular expression based command language of `sam(1)` is supported.

 ### Multiple Cursors / Selections

   vis supports multiple cursors with immediate visual feedback (unlike